 - 1. Level the trailer from side to side and front to rear.
 Open all faucets. - 2.
 Turn the water pump switch to the ON position to expel water from the storage tank - 3.
-Open all drain valves including drain plug or valve on water heater and exterior water service valve. - 4.
+Open all drain valves including drain valve on the water heater and exterior water service valve. - 4.
 While the water is draining from the system, open and flush the toilet-flushing valve.
-Depress hand spray lever while holding the spray head down inside the bowl.
 Depress hand spray thumb button on the telephone shower head while holding down inside the tub and drain all water from the flexible hose.
-Unscrew the heads on both spray units and store.

-- 5. Turn the pump switch OFF after all water has been removed from the storage tank. - 6.
-Disconnect outlet hose from water pump. - 7.
-If your unit has a winterization kit installed, open valve to the winterizing position and remove plug.
-If your unit does not have this valve, disconnect the water pump inlet connection.
+Unscrew the shower head and store. - 5.
+Turn the pump switch OFF after all water has been removed from the storage tank. - 6.
+Disconnect outlet hose from the water pump. - 7.
+Your unit has a winterization kit installed near the water pump.
+Open valve to the winterizing position and remove plug.
 Turn the pump on until all the water is expelled.
 This water, about 1/2 cup, can be caught in a towel or rag.